apache/logging-log4j2/log4j-1.2-api/src/site/markdown/index.md

 | BasicConfigurator.configure() | NoOp               | Reconfigures Log4j 2                 |

 If log4j-core is not present location information will not be accurate in calls using the Log4j 1.2 API.
-The config package which attempts tp convert Log4j 1.x configurations to Log4j 2 is not supported without Log4j 2.
+The config package which attempts to convert Log4j 1.x configurations to Log4j 2 is not supported without Log4j 2.

 For more information, see [Runtime Dependencies](../runtime-dependencies.html).